BabelCastBabelCast

 What the congregation does

-People scan the code, pick their language, and put in their own earbuds.
-They hear a natural translated voice and can read captions at the same time.
-Nobody installs an app, and nobody has to ask for a receiver at the door.
+No app and no account.
+People scan the QR code, pick a language in the browser, and put in their own earbuds.
+They hear a natural translated voice and can read captions at the same time, and nobody has to flag down an usher for a receiver at the door.

 Keep reading